On the role of Allee effect and mass migration in survival and extinction of a species: Introduction

-In Section \ref{ModelI} we introduce \emph{Model I}.
+In Section \ref{ModelI} we introduce \textit{Model I}.
 This will represent our basic model with neither Allee effect nor mass migration.
 We begin with a system very similar to Schinazi's model: since a further step consists in adding migration of many individuals, we consider a migration of one individual to a neighboring site instead of a birth of a new individual.
-If $N=1$ such a difference does not allow survival for the model with migrations, since no new births are possible, and the process gets extinct for any $\lambda$: this is definitely not the case for the non catastrophic times model with $N=1$, which is the contact process.
-If $N$ is large this small difference does not change the behaviour of the model.\\ This is the basic model and it must be as easy as possible (births and deaths on the same site and migrations from one site to another, all for at most one particle at time).
-For this reason we do not consider mass death, which is an additional complex factor.\\ We take the birth rate larger than the death rate, but we fix a capacity $N$ per site.
-A migration of one individual from a site $x$ towards a nearest neighbor one is allowed only when the population on $x$ reaches $N$.
-We prove that in some cases there is almost sure extinction and in others the species survives with positive probability: the key tool to prove survival is the comparison technique with a supercritical oriented percolation model (see \cite{cf:durrett_ten}).
+If $N=1$, such a difference does not allow survival for the model with migrations, since no new births are possible, and the process gets extinct for any $\lambda$: this is definitely not the case for the noncatastrophic times model with $N=1$, which is the contact process.
+If $N$ is large this small difference does not change the behavior of the model.

+This is the basic model, and it must be as easy as possible (births and deaths on the same site and migrations from one site to another, all for at most one particle at time).
+For this reason we do not consider mass death, which is an additional complex factor.

+We take the birth rate larger than the death rate, but we fix a capacity~$N$ per site.
+A migration of one individual from a site $x$ toward a nearest neighbor one, is allowed only when the population on $x$ reaches $N$.
+We prove that in some cases there is almost sure extinction, and in others the species survives with positive probability: the key tool to prove survival is the comparison technique with a supercritical oriented percolation model; see \cite{cfdurrettten}.\vadjust{\goodbreak}